biovcnet/python/Lesson4LiveDemo/README.md

 For this exercise, we will be working with a .fasta file of 16S rRNA sequences from SILVA.
 FASTA files from SILVA can be downloaded:

 * aligned (with gaps).
-This means that missing bases (indicated with a `.`) and insertions or deletions (indicataed with a `-`) are included in the text.
+This means that missing bases (indicated with a `.`) and insertions or deletions (indicated with a `-`) are included in the text.
 This format is useful if you want to directly compare sequences to one another

 * with gaps common to all sequences removed (common gaps)